 RE link - Christianity, Judaism, Islam (R3: a, b, c, d, e Newsround

-R4 O nline Relationsh Pupils should know:
+R4 O Inline Relationsh Pupils should know: •

-b) that the same respect for others of c) the rules and report them. d) how to critic associated with person of the same respect to the same respe ne principles apply to online including when d principles for keepi ally consider their or ople they have neve differently online, incloonline relationships on the online relationships on the online safe online, how the online friendships and ser met. as to face-to-face rel o recognise risks, harr ationships, including t tact, and how to
+b) that the same respect for others of c) the rules and report them. d) how to critic associated with pe ne principles apply to online including when d principles for keepi cally consider their or ople they have neve differently online, incloon online relationships on the are anonymous ing safe online, how the friendships and ser met. as to face-to-face rel o recognise risks, harr ationships, including t tact, and how to

-- Key Stage 1 Key Stage 2
+Key Stage 1 Key Stage 2

 Dormouse Mole Hare Squirrel Otter Hedgehog